HOME REFERENCES TIPS/TRICKS LINKS CONTACT

 Sharing AutoCAD® Electrical across a network

 To share AutoCAD® Electrical design files with other users over a network simply move the AeData folder, and all its subfolders, from My Documents\Acade 2011 (or whatever version you have) to your network drive.
 Next, right-click at the command line prompt and select Options.
 Add the network path to the Support File Search path and move it to the top.
 When AutoCAD® Electrical finds AeData it will then be able to locate Catalogs, PLCs, Proj (projects), and the WD.ENV file, so everyone will be sharing the same design environment.
+Note: Starting with release 2014, there is an extra folder in the AeData path for the language.
+The folder for the United States of America is en-us.
+In order for the databases and PLC content to be available, you will need to add the path for the Catalogs folder and the PLC folder.
+These are located below the AeData folder you moved to your network.
+Position them as shown below:

 List of Family Codes used by AutoCAD® Electrical